jack-webb/lan-webapp/README.md

 - Messages can be published to `/status/post` and cleared by POSTing to `/status/clear`
 - Serves webapp that uses this API to show information

 The Frontend is mostly okay, but could use refactoring.
-Backend works (and is surprisingly reliable), but is messy and is still missing features.
+Backend works, but is messy and is still missing features.

 #### Desktop
 ![Desktop View](https://i.jaffa.pw/qemkRB7.png)